twhui/SRGAN-PyTorch/README.md

 The trained models (16 residual blocks) of SRGAN and SRResNet are available in </code>trained_models/SRGAN</code> and </code>trained_models/SRResNet</code>, respectively.

 # License and Citation
 All code is provided for research purposes only and without any warranty.
 Any commercial use requires our consent.
-If our work helps your research or you use the code in your research, please cite this github https://github.com/twhui/SRGAN page.
+If our work helps your research or you use the code in your research, please cite this github page (https://github.com/twhui/SRGAN).